The Beijing Metro is modern, efficient, cheap, and easy to use. In most cases, it’s the fastest way to get around the city.

-The Beijing Subway system has 19 lines and 345 stations.
+The Beijing Subway system has 22 lines and over 350 stations!
 It’s the second longest subway system in the world after the Shanghai Metro.

 For visiting the cities key attractions visitors will find Line 1 and Line 2 the most useful.

 Lines serving the urban core